-Cast your mind back to the Internet of 1995.
+Cast your mind back to the internet of 1995.
 Only 40% of US households even owned a computer.
-Access to the Internet was via dial-up modem.
-People didn’t know how to pay for things.
-The shipping costs for an Internet good could be more expensive than the item itself.
+Access to the internet was via dial-up modem.
+People did not know how to pay for things.
+The shipping costs for an internet good could be more expensive than the item itself.
 In short, there were a lot of missing pieces to the model.

-This core decision has fueled substantial growth at the publisher, by taking advantage of the opportunities presented by the digital revolution.
+This core decision has fuelled substantial growth at the publisher, by taking advantage of the opportunities presented by the digital revolution.
 It made acquisitions of popular properties such as Harlequin books.
 It diversified into foreign languages.
-It launched its own direct-to-consumer web sites, such as www.cslewis.comand www.Narnia.com to create a direct connection between readers and authors that coincidentally reduced their dependence on Amazon.
-More recently, HarperCollins has succeeded with books aimed at Middle America, leveraging inland offices and editors who don’t live in the coastal bubble states.
+It launched its own direct-to-consumer websites, such as www.cslewis.com and www.Narnia.com to create a direct connection between readers and authors that coincidentally reduced their dependence on Amazon.
+More recently, HarperCollins succeeded with books aimed at Middle America, leveraging inland offices and editors who do not live in the coastal bubble states.

-In short, just as the ecosystem for internet retail in 1995 was incomplete, it doesn’t mean that if you are in the traditional business sector, you shouldn’t be paying attention – of course you should.
+In short, just as the ecosystem for internet retail in 1995 was incomplete, it does not mean that if you are in the traditional business sector, you should not be paying attention – of course you should.
 It does mean, however, that you need to be careful about making major, irreversible investments under such a high degree of uncertainty.
 To proceed in such situations, what I call a stepping-stone strategy makes a lot of sense.

-Stepping-stones are investments made when both technological uncertainty and market uncertainty is very high.
+Stepping-stones are investments made when both technological uncertainty and market uncertainty are very high.
 Technological uncertainty involves not only whether a given technology works at all, but also affects the constellation of legal, regulatory, standards and institutional agreements necessary for a technology to be launched.
 Market uncertainty involves the extent to which end customers will pay for a solution to a problem, how much they will pay, what channel they will use and so on.
-That’s where autonomous vehicles are now.
+That is where autonomous vehicles are now.

-What you don’t want is to do nothing.
+What you do not want is to do nothing.
 That is the business equivalent of leaving yourself with no options at all, with a looming substantial inflection point just around the corner.
-You also don’t want to over-invest.
+You also do not want to over-invest.
 The stepping-stone response is to find a segment of the market that can benefit from deployment of the new technology (or solution) as it exists right now, to address a pressing and costly problem that customers are keenly aware of, and yet for which no alternative solution exists.
-The stepping stone metaphor is deliberate – what you are looking for is a market that is perhaps not your ultimate target market, but rather allows you to take a step toward that market, building acceptance and an ecosystem along the way.
+The stepping stone metaphor is deliberate – what you are looking for is a market that is perhaps not your ultimate target market, but rather allows you to take a step towards that market, building acceptance and an ecosystem along the way.